Category-Oriented Representation Learning for Image to Multi-Modal Retrieval: Method

-For the concept extraction module, we use the \textit{external attention} technique~\cite{external-attention} to extract high-level concepts from the text of the doc.
-The external attention uses two external memory units ($\mathbf{M}_k$ and $\mathbf{M}_v$) as the key and value, which are trainable parameters and independent from specific input.
-The independent external memory is able to capture the correlation between samples and learn some common concepts in the dataset, e.g. clothes' style and color on the e-commerce platform.
-The concept extraction module finally outputs a vector for a text sentence, which is named \textit{concept vector}.
-The detail of concept extraction is summarized in \textbf{Algorithm 1}:
+\textbf{Concept-Aware Modality Fusion} $\Phi_{\text{CAMF}}$ is designed to fuse embeddings of doc-images and doc-texts.
+It includes two modules: concept extraction $\Phi_{\text{CE}}$ and fusion network $\Phi_{\text{FN}}$.
+Concept Extraction $\Phi_{\text{CE}}$ aims to get high-level semantics from the \textit{doc}-text modality.
+For input text features $\mathbf{F}_{\mathrm{txt}}^{\mathrm{doc}}$, it outputs a \textit{concept vector} $\mathbf{c} \in \mathbb{R}^{D}$.
+Please see \textbf{Algorithm 1} for more details.
+Structurally speaking, we adopt the \textit{external attention}~\cite{external-attention}, with two external memory units ($\mathbf{M}_{\mathrm{key}}$ and $\mathbf{M}_{\mathrm{val}}$) as key and value. $\mathbf{M}_{\mathrm{key}}$ and $\mathbf{M}_{\mathrm{val}}$ are trainable parameters and independent from specific input.
+Compared to vanilla attention, they are better at capturing the correlation between samples, as well as learning common concepts in text, {\em e.g.}, clothes' style and color on the e-commerce platform.